seanwestfall/scientific_papers/README.md

 ## NixOS
 * NixOS: A Purely Functional Linux Distribution

+## Cubical Type Theory
+* Cubical Type Theory: A Constructive Interpretation of the Univalence Axiom

 ## Uncategorized
 * The Implementation of Functional Programming Languages
 * The Purely Functional Software Deployment Model